Homo Sum Positive Psychology Interventions (Part Three).

 • Shapiro, S. L., Schwartz, G. E., & Bonner, G. (1998).
 Effects of mindfulness-based stress reduction on medical and premedical students.
 Journal of Behavioural Medicine, 21(6).

 • Shapiro, S. L., Astin, J. A., Bishop, S. R., & Cordova, M. (2005).
-Mindfulness-based stress reduction for health care professionals: results from a randomized trial.
-International journal of stress management, 12(2), 164.
+Mindfulness-based stress reduction for health care professionals: results from a randomised trial.
+International Journal of Stress Management, 12(2), 164.

 • Ivtzan, I., & Lomas, T. (2016).
 Mindfulness in positive psychology: the science of meditation and wellbeing.
 London: Routledge.